 The RPRB has primary responsibility for reviewing unsolicited P01s and applications for SPOREs (P50) in various disease sites with SEPs.
-The SRB is responsible for the review of most applications submitted in response to the initiatives published by the Institute, including RFAs and PAs.
-The RTCRB is responsible for the review of SBIR/STTR grant applications and Special Topics, technology-related applications, and contract proposals submitted in response to Requests for Proposals (RFP).
-All of these reviews are conducted by SEPs or Technical Evaluation Panels (TEP) for contracts and include the following types of mechanisms: P50, R03, U19, U54, U56, SBIRs (R43s and R44s), and STTRs (R41s and R42s).
+The SRLB is responsible for the review of most applications submitted in response to the initiatives published by the Institute, including RFAs and PAs.
+The RTCRB is responsible for the review of SBIR/STTR grant applications and Special Topics, technologyrelated applications, and contract proposals submitted in response to Requests for Proposals (RFP).
+All of these reviews are conducted by SEPs and include the following types of mechanisms: P50, R03, U19, U54, U56, SBIRs (R43s and R44s), and STTRs (R41s and R42s).
 For RFAs, the size and composition of the SEP is dependent on the research scope and number of applications submitted in response to the special initiative.
-The PCRB provides review support for several grant applications, including conference grants (R13) and the Loan Repayment (L30, L40, and L60) program.
+The PCRB provides review support for several grant applications, including conference grants (R13).